varun-69/LMS/README.md

 Tech-Stack
 The app was built using the following technologies:

-Next.js as the React framework
+Next.js as the React framework<br>
 Prisma as the ORM for migrations and database access
 PostgreSQL: database for local testing Next-Auth/Authjs: for authentication